ldionne/dyno/README.md

 (important) implementation details for you specific use case, you can make your program much more efficient than with classic inheritance.

-Other storage policies are also provided, like `te::remote_storage` and `te::non_owning_storage`. `te::remote_storage` is the default one, which always stores a pointer to a heap-allocated object. `te::non_owning_storage` stores a pointer to an object that already exists, without worrying about the lifetime of that object.
+Other storage policies are also provided, like `dyno::remote_storage` and `dyno::non_owning_storage`. `dyno::remote_storage` is the default one, which always stores a pointer to a heap-allocated object. `dyno::non_owning_storage` stores a pointer to an object that already exists, without worrying about the lifetime of that object.
 It allows implementing non-owning polymorphic views over objects, which is very useful.

 Custom storage policies can also be created quite easily.
-See `<te/storage.hpp>` for details.
+See `<dyno/storage.hpp>` for details.

 ### Customizing the dynamic dispatch
-When we introduced `te::poly`, we mentioned that it had two roles; the first is to store the polymorphic object, and the second one is to perform dynamic dispatch.
+When we introduced `dyno::poly`, we mentioned that it had two roles; the first is to store the polymorphic object, and the second one is to perform dynamic dispatch.
 Just like the storage can be customized, the way dynamic dispatching is performed can also be customized using policies.
 For example, let's define